GoogleCloudPlatform/click-to-deploy/k8s/cassandra/README.md

                        --app_instance_name cassandra-1
 ```

 This script will generate backup files.
+For each Cassandra node one archive will
+be generated.
+For whole cluster one schema is backed up and token ring is backed
+up.

 ### Restoring